-4 Available at www.edq.qld.gov.au/resources/priority-development-areas-guidelines-and-practice-notes. html.
+4 Available at www.dsdip.qld.gov.au/resources/ priority-development-areas-guidelines-and-practicenotes.html.
 Guidelines should be read in conjunction with the land use plan, infrastructure plan and implementation strategy and any other document or guideline called up by the Development Scheme.